-EMOTIV offers a number of products for cognitive neuroscientists, consumer research, cognitive performance, neuroimaging and brain-controlled technology applications.
+EMOTIV offers several products for cognitive neuroscientists, consumer research, cognitive performance, neuroimaging, and brain-controlled technology applications.
 EMOTIV’s neuroscience solutions include computational cognitive neuroscience software, BCI software and EEG hardware technology.

 EmotivPro is a software solution for cognitive neuroscience and education, enabling users to analyze EEG data, display the EEG recordings in real-time and mark events.
 The EmotivBCI is a brain-computer interface software that can be used to directly implement a BCI within a computer.
 EMOTIV’s additional tools include brain visualization software BrainViz and brain performance tracking software MyEmotiv.